 In terms of our specific approach, we use a play-based approach designed to allow your child to learn at their own developmental level.
 Because our applied behavior analysis program reinforces positive behavior by rewarding it, play is an ideal learning activity.
 This is in large part because rewards — and sometimes less positive consequences — are always a part of play.
 As part of our program, your child will learn to:

 - Develop tools for communicating ideas and emotions effectively

 - Learn how to identify and avoid negative behavior

 And children are not the only ones who learn.
 As a parent in the training program, you will also learn to identify and mitigate negative behaviors.
 One of the critical tenets of our applied behavior analysis program is that everything learned in our facility must be reinforced at home.
-This is why our therapists make a point of connecting with parents as to their child’s progress and helping to implement these same structures and behaviors at home.
+This is why our behavioral therapists make a point of connecting with parents as to their child’s progress and helping to implement these same structures and behaviors at home or at school.

 Find Out More at Camp Worth Today

 At our applied behavior analysis center in Ft.
 Worth, TX, our behavior specialists can help your child improve social skills, communication, and a range of adaptive behaviors.
 We know that every child is unique.
 And this is why we make a point of modifying our approach based on each child’s personality and behaviors.